 He writes for leading publications and is a regular commentator on TV and radio.
 His first book is the internationally acclaimed, “The Anti-Israel Agenda – Inside the Political War on the Jewish State”, (Gefen Publishing House, 2017).
 His new book, Zionism – The Concise History (Connor Court Publishing) will be released in October 2019.

 Julie has worked as the researcher at the ECAJ since 2010 and has authored the ECAJ’s annual ‘Report on Antisemitism in Australia’ since 2013.
 Julie attended the ‘Global Forum for Combating Antisemitism’ held in Jerusalem in 2015 and 2018 as the ECAJ’s delegate.
-She is the chair of the Antisemitism and Racism Committee at the International Council of Jewish Women (ICJW), and the co-chair of the Antisemitism Portfolio at the National Council of Jewish Women of Australia (NCJWA).
+Since 2021, she has been a delegate to the World Jewish Congress Working Group on Online Antisemitism.

 Julie’s articles on antisemitism and related topics have been published in The Australian, ABC, J-Wire, The Jerusalem Post, Israel National News, and The Times of Israel.
 Academics, journalists, university students, and others, both Australian and international, sought information on antisemitism from Julie.
 As well, Julie has been a panellist at many forums, particularly on antisemitism.